tHeMaskedMan981/coding_practice/theory/data_structures/ds_notes.md

 - can use & | for sets as well. can use these for intersection and union operations.
 - if a immutable object is changed inside a function, it no longer can reference to a global object.
 It will always point to a local object.
 - For mutable oject like list, append, pop, individual access and changes doesnt change the object.
 But performing list1+=list2 changes the list and doesnt reference to the global object anymore.
+- If have to sort a list based on multiple characteristics - use key as list of parameters in order - let l = [word1, word2, word3] be the list of words.
+If have to sort based on frequency, and then alphabatically, use     sorted(l, key = lambda word: (-count[word], word))
+- For copying a list, can use newlist = oldlist[:]. just doing newlisst = oldlist only creates a reference.
 ## C++ tips
 - dict is normally faster, but sometimes using array might be better if length and the type of characters are known. indexes work faster than hashes
 -  returns index of first occurence - str.find(substr)